 Enzymes are proteins that act as biological catalysts, which are non-toxic and environment-friendly.
 Enzyme products can create chemical reactions in the body and accelerate the reaction rate to help support life.

 Entering the 1980s, bioengineering has been developed rapidly in China as new technology.
 As a consequence, the manufacturing and application of enzyme engineering have gradually expanded to the food industry.
 Against this background, Yiming established its first manufacturing plant in 1998 in Taixing city, Jiangsu Province.
 Nowadays, Yiming has developed transglutaminase fermented from streptoverticillium mobaraense.
-As one of the professional enzyme manufacturers in China, Yiming is the first Chinese company and the second company in the world after Ajinomoto to realize the production of transglutaminase by microbial fermentation and we can provide you with different types of high-quality food enzymes.
+As one of the professional enzyme manufacturers in China, Yiming is the first Chinese company and the second company in the world after Ajinomoto to realize the production of transglutaminase by microbial fermentation.
+With enzymes used in food processing becoming popular and we can provide you with different types of high-quality food enzymes.

 Types of Enzymes